 The reef is the only living thing on earth visible from space, so one of the best ways to get a feel for the site’s staggering breadth is from above.
 If you want a bird’s eye view of the turquoise water and world-famous coral, take off in a helicopter, seaplane or hot air balloon.
 Choose an option once you’re in the area, or skip the extra costs and get a similar perspective by opting for a window seat on the plane as you fly into Cairns—you’ll be thankful for the sweeping overhead view.

 Did you know?
 The reef is only one portion of the Great Barrier Reef Marine Park, which was established by the Great Barrier Reef Marine Park Act of 1975.
 The entire park covers an area of over 100,000 square miles—which is equal to about 70 million football fields.

-How would you like to experience the beauty of the Great Barrier Reef?
+How would you like to experience the beauty of Australia‘s Great Barrier Reef?
 Tell us in the comments!